 Tourism plays a vital role in promoting Vietnam’s economy.
-The extensive investment and constant rapid development of infrastructure and transport networks are an aim at bringing more accessibility to major attractions in the country.
+The extensive investment and constant rapid development of infrastructure and transport networks aim at bringing more accessibility to major attractions in the country.
 Vietnam has a long history of influences from the Chinese and the French, and its unique cultural traditions are still maintained.
 Together with the stunning landscape and breathtaking sceneries, these factors attract over 10 million visitors annually with revenues estimated to be at USD 3.7 billion, according to Vietnam’s Ministry of Culture, Sports, and Tourism.

 Despite being one of Asia's hotspots for years, the pandemic has taken a severe toll on Vietnam's tourism industry, and 2020 has seen a plunge in terms of visitors due to health concerns and the country's lockdown restrictions.